outdreamer/build-a-cure/docs/specific_problem_analysis/inequality_reduction_methods.md

     - Love/happiness is another factor.
 Most people don't have love in their lives and therefore can't see the meaning in the world, as they were not happy enough to feel that this world is real and meaningful, which leads them to crime.
 Happiness can be framed as a ratio between 'problems you can solve' and 'problems you have' - the more of your problems you can solve, the happier you are.
 Once you're happy, you start pursuing problems that other people have and start solving other people's problems for them.
 Happiness is therefore related to intelligence (smart people are happier, because they can solve problems better).
 Somewhat smart people see the solvability of problems and get depressed because they don't have mental functions that would grant meaning to solving problems.
 Giving people these mental functions is possible with education.
 TV is one way to educate people in a slightly subtler way, it doesn't have to be 'directly communicating formulas' to be education.
 If they have love, they will also have another source of meaning than intelligence would give them on its own, and will want to share their love by solving problems to make the world better.
 Teaching people meditation such as 'loving kindness' meditation or skills like 'how to dignify people' so they can practice it and eventually become able to love people is a useful skill set that will solve the 'motivation/meaninglessness problem' that is so endemic in so many cultures.

     - Comedy is another factor.
 Being able to 'reduce problems' is a useful mental skill that can solve the problem of 'filtering problems', as the problem which are less efficient to solve can be reduced using tools like comedy, to allow focus on more solvable problems.
 Comedy can also be useful for education in terms of distributing knowledge quickly & permanently, similar to TV.
 If it's embedded in a joke, people are likelier to remember it, than they are to remember a fact stated in a book.
+Comedy can also decrease the meaning of everything and can motivate people to avoid solving problems, so it's not a first line of defense but is a good backup measure.
+Comedy is the art of 'getting things wrong' so jokes are a useful database of what is wrong (and also what is comforting) which can be used as a filter to determine what is right (especially uncomfortable truths).

+    - Understanding is another factor, related to intelligence, just like happiness and comedy.
+        - understanding is a better way to influence people than advertisements or misinformation or emotional manipulations
+        - for example, understanding that when people in poor countries fight, it benefits people like Putin and Jingping rather than benefitting themselves
+        - understanding that 'groups tend to make bad decisions' and 'people tend to make bad decisions without accountability' is another example of insights that generate high value
+        - understanding is reflected in actions, whereas information can be read but not understood to the point of acting on it (like how people know war is bad but still participate)
+        - understanding that most thoughts aren't actual thoughts but urges (default or adjacent thoughts), and real thoughts are 'whatever is difficult to think of'

+    - Hope is another factor, also related to intelligence.
+If people have hope for the future, they'll be likelier to think about the future.
+This means creating science/philosophical fiction or otherwise inspiring writers so that more people are imagining and thinking about the future and how it could go well and badly and for which groups.
+People with imaginations are likelier to have hope for the future because they can imagine a better world and the clear paths available to get there.
+The 'hope deficit' kills people by removing the meaning in any attempt to succeed.

 - summary